Barok-Getachew/Ideapad_projects/README.md

 ## Prerequisites

-To run these projects, you will need:
+To run these projects, you will need:-

 - Java JDK 11 or later
 - A simple text editor